tegorman13/Dissertation/Versions/diss_full_gfm.md

 significant effect of similarity, F(1,148)=31.12, p\<.001, $\eta^{2}_G$
 =.18 as well as for condition F(1,148)=11.55, p\<.001, $\eta^{2}_G$
 =.07.
-For all comparisons, the pattern of results was consistent with the initial findings from experiment 2, with the varied group still performing significantly better than the constant group.
+For all comparisons, the pattern of results was consistent with the initial findings from Experiment 2, with the varied group still performing significantly better than the constant group.

-## Fitting model parameters separately by group
+### Fitting model parameters separately by group

 To directly control for similarity in Experiment 2, we developed a model-based measure of the similarity between training throws and